|

 Water coming from neighbour’s property

-But what about where the problem is one between private landowners?
+But what about cases where the issue involves private landowners?

 Property owners have a common law duty to use their land in a way that does not increase the risk of flooding on neighbouring property.
-If one property owner does something on their land resulting in flooding – or increased flooding – on another person’s property, they risk a claim for an injunction and/or damages.
-An injunction will require the responsible landowner to take steps to remedy the problem.
-Damages compensate for the financial loss caused.
+If one property owner takes actions on their land that result in flooding – or increased flooding – on another person’s property, they risk a claim for an injunction and/or damages.
+An injunction requires the responsible landowner to take steps to remedy the problem.
+Damages compensate for the financial loss suffered.

 Surface water runoff law UK

-To reduce the risk of flooding to your neighbours, the law also requires you to:
+To minimise the risk of flooding to your neighbours, the law also requires you to:

-- Keep your drains clear and ensure you don’t drain water onto your neighbour’s property or into their foul drain.
-You have a natural right of drainage in terms of water that flows naturally downhill across your land to a neighbour’s land.
-However, you cannot artificially channel water in such a way that it causes damage to a neighbour’s land.
-If you do so, you open yourself to civil action.
+Keep your drains clear and avoid draining water onto your neighbour’s property or into their foul drain.
+You have a natural right of drainage for water that flows naturally downhill across your land to a neighbour’s land.
+However, you cannot artificially redirect water in a way that damages a neighbour’s land.
+Doing so exposes you to civil legal action.

-- Maintain any flood defences on your land.
-If a failure to maintain such defences results in flooding or increased flooding, you open yourself to a claim.
+Maintain any flood defences on your land.
+If neglecting these defences leads to flooding or worsens flooding, you may be liable to a claim.

 What if your property is next to a river or other water course?

-Please note, however, that irrespective of your riparian rights, your flood defences may still require consent from the Environment Agency and/or planning permission from your local authority.
-Speak to both before undertaking any work.
+Please note, however, that regardless of your riparian rights, your flood defences may still require consent from the Environment Agency and/or planning permission from your local authority.
+Consult both before undertaking any work.

-Also, remember that your proposed works may not be allowed if they would reduce flood storage on a flood plain.
+Also, remember that your proposed works may not be permitted if they reduce flood storage on a flood plain.